On this page

 Screening is usually done every two years, however if we notice any retinopathy, we will arrange to see you in a year’s time or sooner.

 Clinics are held in Whangārei on two days each week.
 Clinics at communities throughout the region are held on scheduled dates.
-View/download the Diabetes Eye Screening Schedule to June 2022.
+View/download the Diabetes Eye Screening Schedule for July - December 2022.

 We use a modern confocal scanner to photograph the retinas of your eyes.
 The process is non-invasive, painless and quick, with most appointments completed within 30 minutes.